But then your in an interview and the interviewer asks: “How many piano tuners are there in New York?” Or...

 These brainteasers are designed to test your problem-solving skills, reveal your thought process, and gauge how you react when someone throws a curveball.

-No amount of research can prepare you for counting piano tuners or pricing out the value of a dinosaur…but there are strategies you can use to successfully tackle these questions:
+No amount of research can prepare you for counting piano tuners or pricing out the value of a dinosaur…but there are strategies you can use to successfully tackle these questions, and how to answer them:

 1. Don't panic

 One of the worst things you can do is to stare at the interviewer blankly, or say, “I don’t know.”
 The question may sound ridiculous, but freezing up won’t help you.
-Even if you’re unsure, it’s better to make your best attempt at answering the question.
+It’s better to make your best attempt at answering the question, even if you don't know how to answer it.

 2. Start making assumptions